 As part of her master’s thesis, she consulted for the U.S. Agency for International Development to review the role of development in civil-military operations during the U.S.-Vietnam War.
 The report was later published in the InterAgency Journal.

-Farrah received a Master of Public Policy degree from George Washington University and a bachelor’s degree from Wheaton College.
+Farrah received a Master of Public Policy degree from George Washington University and a bachelor’s degree from Wheaton College in Massachusetts.